Skip to page content

 • James - James is Charlie's friend from school.
 He has a few lines and sings the introduction of

-• Chorus Of Cooks - The Cooks appear during
+• Cook - The Cooks appear during

 • Augustus Gloop - Augustus is the overachieving eater.
 Be extremely sensitive in casting this role as it is tempting to cast an overweight young person and that can be scarring-especially if the child struggles with this issue.
 Consider casting a thin child and creating the illusion of size via the costume.
 Either a boy or a girl acting like a boy can play Augustus.
 Augustus sings